"Carlos Brathwaite! Carlos Brathwaite, remember the name!"

 With such a strong batting line-up, everybody thought it was going to be a walk in the park for West Indies, but Root and Willey had other ideas.
 Root got rid of Charles and Gayle in the space of three deliveries, while Willey pinned Simmons right in front of stumps and West Indies were three down inside three overs.

 The onus was once again on Marlon Samuels who had already won them the 2012 final against Sri Lanka.
 Having been there and done that, Samuels started rebuilding the innings and found an able ally in Bravo who was more than happy to play second fiddle.
 It was Samuels who did most of the scoring, while Bravo ensured his partner had most of the strike.
 The two added 75 runs but West Indies were operating at just over six and needed these two to shift gears.

 Bravo broke the shackles by slamming Adil Rashid for a six but was dismissed in the same over.
 With 69 needed off 36, Samuels took it upon himself to change the momentum of the match.
 He hammered Liam Plunkett for two sixes and a four in the next over to bring things under control but Willey got rid of Russell and Sammy in the very next over to once again put England on top.

-- If that was not enough, two-time T20 World Cup-winning captain Sammy had SOMETHING to say to the West Indies Cricket Board.
+- The two-time T20 World Cup-winning captain Sammy had SOMETHING to say to the West Indies Cricket Board.
 "We had a lot of issues and we felt disrespected by our board.
 Mark Nicholas described our team as a team of 'no brains.'
 All these things just before the tournament brought this team together."